AndrewW-NFC/Bird-Audio-Resources/README.md

 # The eBird NFC protocol
 * If you use eBird to track your observations, you should follow [its Nocturnal Flight Call Count protocol](https://support.ebird.org/en/support/solutions/articles/48000950859-guide-to-ebird-protocols#anchorNFC).
 Remember that eBird checklists ultimately feed into ornithological research; following protocols is essential for researchers to be confident data has been collected in consistent ways.
 The NFC protocol differs from the more familiar ones in eBird ("stationary", "traveling", and "incidental").
 For example, since it's impossible to tally birds while they're flying overhead in the dark, the NFC protocol asks you to count the _number of recorded calls_ and include those counts as species comments, not as bird counts, which should only be "X" for present.
+* It's recommended to keep a second of audio before and after the call.
+This helps people who can somehow identify NFCs by ear.

 # Software
 * [Audacity](https://audacityteam.org) for "viewing", listening to, and editing recordings